Translate

 What an impressive aircraft the T-28 was!
 51-7723 still looks great after years of neglect in the desert.

-Anybody familiar with Jeddah back then would probably know of the Hotel Kandara standing right opposite the Kandara airports terminal and Haji terminal, quite the oasis for a Western worker based in Jeddah.
+Anybody familiar with Jeddah back then would probably know of the Hotel Kandara, standing right opposite the Kandara airport's terminal and Haji terminal, quite the oasis for a Western worker based in Jeddah.

 Happy memories, indeed!